Neelo16/multitape-turing/README.md

 to the top of the file.

 Simulation starts on state q0 and stops when a state starting with "halt" is reached.
-If using a non-deterministic machine, the accept state should be called "halt-accept", so it can know when to stop.
+If using a non-deterministic machine, the accept state should be called __halt-accept__, so it can know when to stop.

 # Usage
 After cloning the repository, run the program with `python main.py FILE`, where _FILE_ is the path to a file containing the syntax read by the simulator.
-There are also optional arguments you can pass to the simulator, such as --step to make it run one step at a time, asking you to press RETURN between transitions.
-You can check these options at any time by using the argument -h:
+There are also optional arguments you can pass to the simulator, such as `--step` to make it run one step at a time, asking you to press RETURN between transitions.
+You can check these options at any time by using the argument `--help`:
 ```
 $ python3 main.py